 Greenwashing can be as subtle as a misleading packaging choice all the way to fossil fuel companies touting themselves as being eco-champions.
-Either way, greenwashing is a harmful and deceitful way of advertising that a company is greener than it is and when it happens, we need to call it out so the company is forced to account for their actions.
+Either way, greenwashing is a harmful and deceitful way of advertising that a company is more sustainable than it actually is.
+Companies that make false claims should be held accountable.
 Here are 10 companies that have been caught greenwashing in various ways.

 This was going on while to the public the company was touting the low-emissions and eco-friendly features of its vehicles in marketing campaigns.
 In actuality, these engines were emitting up to 40 times the allowed limit for nitrogen oxide pollutants.